 Good Decision-Making and Knowledge

-Wise decision-making needs knowledge and actionGood decision-making is dependent on two essential components: knowledge and action.
-There are, undoubtedly, many other important aspects to making wise decisions.Ê However, possessing the right knowledge and having the determination to follow up with the right action are essential to this process.
+Good decision-making is dependent on two essential components: knowledge and action.
+There are, undoubtedly, many other important aspects to making wise decisions.
+However, possessing the right knowledge and having the determination to follow up with the right action are essential to this process.

-This article largely discusses the knowledge that we need to make right and good decisions.
-The place for determination or action in decision-making will be discussed briefly at the end.
-We will first focus on how what we knowÐour knowledgeÐaffects wise decision-making.
 Later, the importance of following up this knowledge with action will be discussed.
-Many have the right knowledge but using that knowledge is part of making wise decisions.Ê For example, there is a plethora of knowledge about condoms and STDs.Ê However, not many people use that knowledge in making decisions.
+Many have the right knowledge but using that knowledge is part of making wise decisions.
+For example, there is a plethora of knowledge about condoms and STDs.
+However, not many people use that knowledge in making decisions.

 Decision-Making and Action

 Remember that knowledge is only part of wise decision-making.
-The other part is shaping oneÕs decision by that knowledge that they have.
+The other part is shaping one's decision by that knowledge that they have.
 We could believe that this is due to the lack of the right knowledge.
 If they really knew the ramifications of their decisions, we assume, they would not make such decisions.
 But this is not real to true life.
 There are other factors such as wanting and doing what we know is right.
 Let us focus on three Biblical instructions that shed light on this issue.

 1) Knowledge alone is inadequate.